• Victoria

 Wine Zones of Victoria – Click to enlarge

 Travelling north, the Macedon Ranges meet the wine regions of Bendigo to the northwest and Heathcote to the north, both part of the Central Victoria wine zone.
-Both regions still celebrate the legacy of Victoria’s gold rush as can still be seen in the charm of the towns.
+Both regions still celebrate the legacy of Victoria’s gold rush, which can still be seen in the charm of the towns.
 Moving east, the Goulburn Valley, centred around the town of Shepparton and stretching from Seymour in central Victoria right up to Echuca on the Murray River.
-South from here is the sparsely populated Strathbogie Ranges, with just a hand full of wineries and Upper Goulburn, a seriously cool area with mountains up to 1800m and vineyards planted up to 800m.
+South from here is the sparsely populated Strathbogie Ranges, with just a handful of wineries and Upper Goulburn, a seriously cool area with mountains up to 1800m and vineyards planted up to 800m.

 East from here is North East Victoria wine zone comprising of Glenrowan, famous for Ned Kellys last stand and centred around the town of Wangaratta; King Valley, whose Italian history is reflected in its wines; Alpine Valley, offering stunning valley views created by the Ovens, Buffalo, Buckland and Kiewa rivers; Beechworth, one of the smallest regions after Sunbury, meaning the Vignerons can devote hands-on attention to the wine-making; and Rutherglen, the unchallenged capital of fortified wines in Australia, with many of its great wines recognised throughout the world.

-South we have Gippsland wine zone, which stretches from the border of the zones mentioned above, all the way to the coast.
-It does not have any official wine regions although many suggest it should as it displays numerous climatic areas.
-At the very least it is referred to by sub-zones for East, West and South Gippsland.
+South, we have the Gippsland wine zone, which stretches from the border of the zones mentioned above all the way to the coast.
+It does not have any official wine regions, although many suggest it should, as it displays numerous climatic areas.
+At the very least, it is referred to by sub-zones for East, West and South Gippsland.

-The west of the state is the Western Victoria wine zone and the Henty wine region, situated to the east of South Australia’s Coonawarra and an ideal cool region for sparkling and delicate, aromatic wines.
+The west of the state is the Western Victoria wine zone and the Henty wine region situated to the east of South Australia’s Coonawarra an ideal cool region for sparkling and delicate, aromatic wines.
 The region was named after Edward Henty, who was the first permanent settler in what would be Victoria.
-To the northeast, and located against the backdrop of the magnificent Grampians mountain range is the Grampians wine region, producing quality wine since the 1860’s, with a mix of large and boutique wineries surrounding the towns of Ararat, Buangor, Moyston and Halls Gap.
-Finally, Pyrenees wine region is less than two hours from Melbourne and home of award-winning wines and the spectacular untamed ranges that give this region its name.
+To the northeast, and located against the backdrop of the magnificent Grampians mountain range, is the Grampians wine region, producing quality wine since the 1860’s, with a mix of large and boutique wineries surrounding the towns of Ararat, Buangor, Moyston and Halls Gap.
+Finally, the Pyrenees wine region is less than two hours from Melbourne and is home to award-winning wines and the spectacular untamed ranges that give this region its name.

 Top Stats